actions-marketplace-validations/thomaspaulin_cdk-deploy-poetry/README.md

 ## AWS Trust Policies

 Don't forget to edit the role your pipeline assumes to trust your repo and branch.
 Add each branch you have, or use `*` but be wary that this violates the principle of least privilege.

+Repeated log lines of "Assuming role with OIDC" with a final timeout or the error "Could not assume role with OIDC: Not authorized to perform sts:AssumeRoleWithWebIdentity" indicative of this.

 ```
 {
     "Effect": "Allow",